tardate/LittleArduinoProjects/FPGA/Fomu/BuildNotifier/README.md

 * when a test fails, displays an 'fail' colour (glowing red)
 * when a test succeeds, displays an 'pass' colour (glowing green)

-It requires a few tricks to make Guard dance this way with out building a whole plugin, of rely on some additional notification infrastructure like [Growl](http://growl.info/) or
+It requires a few tricks to make Guard dance this way without building a whole plugin, of relying on additional notification infrastructure like [Growl](http://growl.info/) or
 [Libnotify](http://developer.gnome.org/libnotify/).